Ballina RSL Club Ltd Policies and Regulations

 Guests of members residing within the 5km radius may be signed in as guests of members, providing they remain in the company of the member and vacate the premises with the member, and will be required to produce proof of identity.
 Visitors are required to produce proof of their residential address.

-At all times dress is to be neat, clean and tidy.
+Acceptable attire is to be neat, clean and tidy.
 Footwear must be worn at all times and no tattered clothing is permitted.
-Dress standards remain at the discretion of the Duty Manager at all times.
+Dress standards remain at the discretion of the Duty Manager.
+NB.
+Exceptions may be made based on religious / medical reasons.

 Entertainment Ticket Sales & Refund Policy